connelhooley/connelhooley.github.io/src/content/blog/2025/02/01/automated-testing/index.md

 **TDD is a design tool**, which is it biggest benefit.
 Yes you can write tests after the fact (or get AI to do it 😒) but you lose the benefit of the tests telling you the code is getting too complex.
 With TDD you start to write the test based on the requirements and if you start to find the test is getting complex, that means your implementation is even more complex, you just don't see it yet. **Tests show signs of being complex earlier than implementations.**

+When doing TDD I like to start off by writing all of my test names out using a naming convention (as discussed previously [here](#test-names)).
+I then write the code for a test, see it fail, then pass it, then clean up the code if required (known the as red-green-refactor workflow).
+Repeat the process for all tests and until everything is covered.

-## Fake It Till You Make
+## Fake It Till You Make It

-Faking it till you make it in TDD is when you aim to mock requirements in dependencies.
+Faking it till you make it is TDD workflow where you aim to mock requirements in dependencies.
 You then pass that test, repeat the process for the implementations for each mocked dependency.
 This ensures your tests are simple and your implemenations are easy to read and easy to extend.
 It is an art not a science as it can result in "combinatorial explosion" which is when your code base contains lots of small classes which increases complexity.

 Lets demonstrate this with an example.
 The example below documents some technical requirements for an endpoint that is hit when a purchase form is submitted: